 This air space between levels is called the unsupported span.
 The more air space in the rack, the less its capacity.
 More beam levels means your rack can usually hold more total weight.
 48" vertical spans are very typical in pallet storage applications, although that can change for tall, light loads or very short, dense loads that require more structure to carry.

 All rack manufacturers post their upright capacity tables, or provide them in printed form.
 These tables compare the type of upright to the vertical beam spacing, and tell you how much the frames can hold in total.
-This is pretty much independent of what the beams can hold, but will obviously need to be stout enough to carry fully loaded beams.
+This is independent of what the beams can hold, but will obviously need to be stout enough to carry fully loaded beams.

 For assistance with your rack capacities, contact Cisco-Eagle.
 We urge you to contact us if you are not completely certain about the needed capacity for your application.
 We also welcome your telephone calls to Customer Service.